-Everything you ever wanted to know about the "Deferred Down Payment Car Dealer Scam" but didn't know who to ask.
+Everything you ever wanted to know about the "Deferred Down Payment Scam" but didn't know who to ask.
 Also known as the "DIP Note Scam," this scam can put you in a financial hardship quickly right at the beginning of your car loan.

 - The "Deferred Down Payment Scam" explained.